Fundraising and Philanthropy Acceptance Policy

 Last reviewed: August 2021

 - This policy applies to all staff of the University of Waikato.

-- The purpose of this policy is to set out the principles and processes that apply to University of Waikato fundraising and the acceptance of philanthropic gifts, bequests and grants.
+- The purpose of this policy is to set out the principles and processes that apply to University of Waikato fundraising and the acceptance of philanthropic donations and grants.

-- This policy applies to fundraising undertaken on behalf of the University and philanthropic gifts and bequests accepted on behalf of the University; the Gift Acceptance Policy applies to gifts offered or presented to staff members in the course of University business.
+- This policy applies to fundraising undertaken on behalf of the University and philanthropic donations accepted by the University; the Gift Acceptance Policy applies to gifts offered or presented to staff members in the course of University business.